thisrenan/FourthLegPracticeCpp/README.md

 # FourthLegPracticeCpp

-This list of exercises refers to C++ programming studies and corresponds to the first part of the study.
+This list of exercises refers to C++ programming studies and corresponds to the fourth part of the study.

 The list involves matrix manipulation and programming logic.